myandrewz/practical-23-10-25/README.md

 ## License

-This project is developed for educational purposes.
+This project is developed for a practical interview at NSSF Uganda.

 ## Support